‘It’s our place, our land’

 In a snapshot

 Uluru is one of Australia’s most important icons.
-It is also a sacred site for the local Aboriginal people, the Anangu.
+It is also a sacred site for the local First Nations people, the Anangu.
 The Anangu lobbied for decades for the rights to their traditional lands.
-Finally, in October 1985, the Hawke government handed back the title deeds for the Uluru-Kata Tjuta National Park to the Anangu people.
+In October 1985, the Hawke government handed back the title deeds for the Uluru-Kata Tjuta National Park to the Anangu people.
 Today Uluru and the park are jointly managed by the Anangu and the Australian National Parks and Wildlife Service.

 1. Who are the traditional owners of Uluru?